 In last week’s post, we discussed the importance of workplace diversity and three huge benefits that come with hiring and promoting employees based on merit.
-This installment of our workplace diversity series will focus squarely on the first benefit we touched on last week–a diverse team creates broader perspectives.
+This installment of our workplace diversity series will focus squarely on the first benefit we touched on last week–a diverse team creates broader perspectives through groupthink.

 Each individual teammate has a unique life experience, influenced by many things, including ethnicity, gender, age, religion, family situation, hierarchical status, class, sexual orientation, physical ability, and much more.
 This life experience affects how people think and solve problems.